- Rebooting Basics

 The Western ideal of individualism and self-reliance encourages the attempt to become self-sufficient in lieu of cultivating the rewards of closer social ties.
 As Flores points out, our normal emotional need to be mirrored by others is wrongly labeled dependency and neediness.
 In truth, this is what our brains were designed for.

 As tribal, pair-bonding primates, our brains need close contact for good health throughout our lives.
-Frequent masturbation may replace this basic human need with escalating desire and orgasm (without the health-giving touch of affectionate intercourse).
+Frequent porn use may replace this basic human need with escalating desire and orgasm (without the health-giving touch of affectionate intercourse).
 When porn/masturbation becomes compulsive, it can tend to keep healthy relationships in the future indefinitely, perhaps because it modifies the brain, its physiology, and the signals it bleeps.
 For many, these changes may show up as debilitating social anxiety.

 The good news is that many find it easier and more enjoyable to connect with others when they abstain from porn and cut back on masturbation.
 I'd be very interested to hear from social anxiety sufferers (or their therapists) who experiment with giving up porn.